piyushGithub01/design-patterns/README.md

 template method pattern - defines the skeleton of an algorithm in a method, deferring some steps to subclass.
    Template Method lets subclass redefine certain steps of an algorithm without changing the algorithm's structure.

+state pattern - allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+observer pattern - defines a one to many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.